 Symptoms of syringomyelia are highly variable and most symptoms progress slowly over several years.
 Sensory loss is common particularly loss of pain and temperature sensation with preserved touch and joint position sense.
 This leads to painless ulcerations from unperceived injuries.
 Patients may also experience cervical and occipital pain and hand and arm weakness.

-Treatment of Syringomyelia
+Treatment and Surgery for Syringomyelia

 Syringomyelia may be treated expectantly with clinical and radiographic follow-up in asymptomatic cases.
 However, worsening symptoms and enlarging syrinx on imaging studies may warrant surgical intervention.
 Treatment of syringomyelia may involve surgical decompression of the brainstem if the syrinx is due to posterior anomalies such as Chiari I malformation.
 In other cases, a shunt can be used to divert fluid from within the cyst to the peritoneum or locally to the subarachnoid space.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
 Dr. Lipani is a specialist in the treatment for syringomyelia AKA spinal syrinx and many other spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
-Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for syringomyelia.
+Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for syringomyelia.
 Dr. Lipani offers image guided spine surgery approaches for syringomyelia treatment, tailored to the needs of each patient.
-For state-of-the-art syringomyelia treatment, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art syringomyelia treatment, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!